S47sawan/terraform-beginner-bootcamp-2023/README.md

 - **Terraform plan** : _generates an execution plan_ that previews changes to infrastructure resources before applying them.
 - **Terraform apply** : _applies the changes defined_ in your Terraform configuration to create or modify infrastructure resources.
 To automate apply apend `-auto-approve` to
    `Terraform apply` in your terminal.
+- **Terraform destroy** : This command is used to destroy resources in the AWS CONSOLE.
+      :warning: If resources have been deployed in the AWS CONSOLE using terraform , **NEVER** delete them manually from the AWS CONSOLE, instead, run the `terraform destroy` command in the VScode/gitpod terminal.

 ### Terraform Lock Files ###